 - Director of Residence Life

 The Director of Residence Life coordinates all aspects of our housing process.
 In addition, the Director manages the occupancy of the halls after opening.
 The Director works on single requests (including medical singles) and petitions for releases and exemptions from our residency requirements.
 The Director works with the Physical Plant staff on renovations of existing buildings, summer projects, enhancement of the facilities, and new construction projects.
 S/he is involved in overseeing various budgets.
 S/he is ultimately responsible for maintaining the educationally based residence hall communities that are conducive to both living and learning.
 As such, the Director will be involved with the resident student conduct process and emergency on-call coverage.
-The Director supervise the office support staff as well as the other professional staff in the Central Office.
+The Director supervises the office's administrative assistants as well as the other professional staff in the Central Office.

 - Assistant Director of Residence Life for Housing & Operations